bradh352/ansible-role-network-vxlanevpn/README.md

   bond, or bridge networks.
 It uses the same format as `network_vxlan_interfaces`, must specify one of `ifname`, `pattern`, `macaddr`, or `driver` for interface matching.
+  * `name`: Name to assign network interface.
+Must be specified if not using `ifname`.
   * `ifname`: exact interface name, e.g. `ens1`, `enp7s0f0np0`
   * `pattern`: Regex pattern to match on interface name. e.g. `ens.*`, `ens[23]`.
     Care must be taken not to match more than one interface or an error will